Brand Name Targin Common Name oxycodone - naloxone

 Who should NOT take this medication?

-- is allergic to oxycodone, naloxone, or to any of the ingredients of the medication
+- are allergic to oxycodone, naloxone, or any ingredients of the medication

-- is breast-feeding, pregnant, or during labour and delivery
+- are breast-feeding, pregnant, or during labour and delivery

-- is taking monoamine oxidase (MAO) inhibitors (or within 14 days of such therapy)
+- are taking monoamine oxidase (MAO) inhibitors (or have taken MAO inhibitors within the past 14 days)

-- has acute alcoholism, delirium tremens, and convulsive disorders (seizures)
+- have acute alcoholism, delirium tremens, and convulsive disorders (seizures)

-- has acute asthma or other obstructive airway, and status asthmaticus
+- have acute asthma or other obstructive airway, and status asthmaticus

-- has acute respiratory depression, increased carbon dioxide levels in the blood, and cor pulmonale
+- have acute respiratory depression, increased carbon dioxide levels in the blood, and cor pulmonale

-- has immediate post-operative pain (i.e., surgery less than 24 hours ago)
+- have immediate post-operative pain (i.e., surgery less than 24 hours ago)

-- has known or suspected mechanical gastrointestinal obstruction (e.g., bowel obstruction, strictures) or any diseases or conditions that affect the movement of the bowel
+- have known or suspected mechanical gastrointestinal obstruction (e.g., bowel obstruction, strictures) or any diseases or conditions that affect the movement of the bowel

-- has mild, intermittent, or short duration pain that can be managed with other pain medications
+- have mild, intermittent, or short duration pain that can be managed with other pain medications

-- has severe CNS depression, increased cerebrospinal or intracranial pressure, and head injury
+- have severe CNS depression, increased cerebrospinal or intracranial pressure, and head injury

-- has suspected surgical abdomen (e.g., acute appendicitis or pancreatitis)
+- have suspected surgical abdomen (e.g., acute appendicitis or pancreatitis)

 What side effects are possible with this medication?